subpair/habit_tracker/README.md

 #### Remove a habit
 A function to remove habits is also available and can be used by choosing the corresponding menu-point and inserting the habit name.
+### A habit's properties
+A habit consists of \
+-A name (maximal length: 20 Letters) \
+-An description (maximal length: 30 Letters) \
+-A periodicity/the time range of a task (daily or weekly) \
+-An optional default time value (a number from 0 to 1440)

+A habit task can be completed after creation either on the current periodicity it was created or the next periodicity. \
+If the user wants to complete a task and already exceeded the so-called due date, which is usually the last day of the next periodicity, the application will automatically fill the time between the current date and the last time the task was updated.

+#### Data Storage
+This program stores the habits and its events locally in a sqlite database as a file.
+A sample database is provided and can be used to get an overview of the program and test out all functionalities.

 ## Installation

-The only requirement is pytest for unittests if you want to run tests, a requirements file is attached, so you can install this by opening a shell and typing in:
+The only requirement is pytest for unittests, if you want to run tests, a requirements file is attached, so you can install this by opening a shell and typing in:

 ```shell